asnar00/firefly/readme.md

 The key thing is to get capability with vector search, embeddings, document understanding, and the agent.
 Now let's do service registry.

 TODAY:
+got semantic search workflow pass 1 running ! and our little noob friend comes with us on the journey - makes a big difference.
+Not sure his movement is quite right yet. but it's fun, right amount of playfulness.
+direction: keep building it for ME to use, don't care what anyone else wants.

+things to improve:
+- lexer-based dependency mapping
+- reset view before open-sequence
+- fold in exact search results, merge with semantic
+- check why "embedding" buttons don't always work in search results
+- shortcut keys for search, jump-to-result

+TOMORROW: travel day, may not get much done but if we do, priority is lexer-based dependency computation
+- have to make that a bit more robust and correct.

+next thing: compute "versions" from original version. memoised prompts to GPT-4.
+That's got to be the way forward.

+Thoughts on what to build with this:

+clearly, build a WebGPU renderer that can render this, with proper shadows/lighting/radiosity and whatnot.
+Like in "Her". how that interacts with the browser renderer I don't know, but I guess render HTML to some kind of offscreen buffer. also good to use it to emulate the old FTR, hummingbird, mosquito, dragonfly codebases.

+Thoughts on company structure.

+1. nøøb is the R&D company
+2. to see its top-secret demos, sign an NDA and play with the experiments
+3. emulate old work and make it available (CV)
+4. older experiments can also be released without NDA
+5. express your mission statement through action.

+TODAY:
 - titles DONE